docker/docs/content/language/python/run-containers.md

 ## Next steps

-In the next section, you’ll learn how to run a database in a container and connect it to a Rust application.
+In the next section, you’ll learn how to run a database in a container and connect it to a Python application.

 {{< button text="How to develop your application" url="develop.md" >}}